ThandoMabasoMulaudzi/loan-prediction-analysis-python/README_Loan_Prediction.md

 # Loan Prediction & Python Assessment Project (April 2025)

-This repository contains a Python assessment completed as part of the Big Data Analytics programme (Soweto_B, April 2025).
+This repository contains a Python assessment completed as part of the Big Data Analytics programme.
 The notebook demonstrates real-world applications of data analysis, data visualization, and machine learning using a loan dataset.

 ## ✅ Project Overview
 The project includes various Python exercises and a final predictive modeling task using Linear Regression.
 It walks through the full data science workflow from data cleaning to evaluation.